Thymosin Alpha-1 (5mg & 10mg)

 Thymosin Alpha-1 and Tumor Growth

 Thymosin Alpha-1 peptide is available for research and laboratory purposes only.
-Please review our Terms and Conditions before ordering.
+Please review and adhere to our Terms and Conditions before ordering.

 - Immunodeficiency, British Society for Immunology.
 Published March 2017. https://www.immunology.org/policy-and-public-affairs/briefings-and-position-statements/immunodeficiency

 - Dominari A, Hathaway Iii D, Pandav K, Matos W, Biswas S, Reddy G, Thevuthasan S, Khan MA, Mathew A, Makkar SS, Zaidi M, Fahem MMM, Beas R, Castaneda V, Paul T, Halpern J, Baralt D. Thymosin alpha 1: A comprehensive review of the literature.
 World J Virol.
 2020 Dec 15;9(5):67-78. doi: 10.5501/wjv.v9.i5.67.
 PMID: 33362999; PMCID: PMC7747025. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7747025/

 - National Center for Biotechnology Information.
 "PubChem Compound Summary for CID 16130571, Thymalfasin" PubChem, https://pubchem.ncbi.nlm.nih.gov/compound/Thymalfasin